-How does the CPAP machine work?
+How does the CPAP machine and its battery work?

 Why would you need CPAP batteries?